bmmpxf/mapstory/manual/manual.rst

 The Add tab allows you to add the StoryLayer to your list of Favorites, as well as to associate this StoryLayer with a MapStory that is in progress.

-WHAT DOES IN PROGRESS MEAN?
-NO OPTIONS WHEN I CLICKED.

 .. _storylayer.downloadtab: